Cargo plane flying over shipping containers

 • $200 for countries with an effective IEEPA tariff above 25%

-The specific duty methodology option will cease to be available six months after August 29.
+The specific duty methodology option was available for six months.
 From February 28, 2026, forward, only the ad valorem duty methodology may be used for international postal shipments.
-See the CBP ecommerce FAQ for additional guidance.
+See the CBP ecommerce FAQ and this Knowledge Article for additional guidance.

-Suspending the de minimis exemption “will entail considerable operational changes for postal operators around the world,” observes the Universal Postal Union (UPU), a specialized agency of the United Nations.
-The short implementation timeline “poses a significant challenge for the international postal network, particularly for the delivery of ecommerce items.”
+At least 88 postal operators suspended certain parcel shipments to the U.S. in response to the de minimis exemption suspension.
+According to the Universal Postal Union (UPU), a specialized agency of the United Nations, the short implementation timeline posed “a significant challenge for the international postal network, particularly for the delivery of ecommerce items.”

-To help facilitate duty collection and remittance across the UPU network, UPU is working with relevant postal stakeholders to accelerate the development of a scalable delivered duty paid solution.
-Avalara has been selected to join the UPU Consultative Committee (CC) to support regulatory modernization, develop best practices for data exchange and digital customs clearance, and advocate for inclusive, tech-forward solutions.
+To help facilitate duty collection and remittance across the UPU network, UPU worked with relevant postal stakeholders to accelerate the development of a scalable delivered duty paid solution.
+Avalara was selected to join the UPU Consultative Committee (CC) to support regulatory modernization, develop best practices for data exchange and digital customs clearance, and advocate for inclusive, tech-forward solutions.

 Impact on businesses